 - Sky Princess

 This specialty restaurant offers cruise passengers top-notch steak, chops and seafood, all cooked to your individual preferences.
-There is even a salt menu (more on this later)!
+There is even a salt menu (read on to find out more)!

 Crown Grill has a cover charge of $29 per person, which includes an appetizer, salad or soup, one main and dessert.
 Side dishes are included and additional main courses can be added for $10 each.
 Drinks at the Crown Grill can be purchased as you would in the Main Dining Room and your drinks package can be used here.

-The specialty restaurant is open from 6pm to 11pm nightly, reservations are recommended as it’s a popular restaurant and walk-in can’t be guaranteed a table.
+The specialty restaurant is open from 6pm to 11pm nightly but reservations are recommended as it’s a popular restaurant and walk-in can’t be guaranteed a table.
 You can now make reservations for the Crown Grill and other specialty restaurants using Dine My Way.

 Crown Grill Atmosphere

 The Crown Grill has a relaxed atmosphere but be aware that dress codes still apply and if you dine on a formal evening, men will be required to wear smart trousers.